Sapim spoke range explained

 The significance of spokes

-I use (almost exclusively) Sapim spokes.
-Sapim offer a range of high end products, at least as good as DT at more competitive prices.
-I do have some old DT stock purchased prior to their recent price increases.
-I have no concerns about the quality of DT Swiss spokes; only that they are roughly equitable quality yet more expensive than Sapim.
+We use exclusively Sapim spokes.
+Sapim only make spokes and nipples.
+They offer a big range products, allowing for an excellent option any wheel.
+We have no concerns about the quality of DT Swiss spokes; there are a small number of subtle difference between them, however the Sapim range delivers a better solution for good value, high performance wheels that last for many years.
+We offer almost the entire Sapim stainless spoke range.
+We do not offer their more basic range.
 Sapim have a permanent research centre so despite being established in 1908, they are still continuing to innovate and keep up with market developments.
 All Sapim spokes are made in either Belgium or France.

-There are three spoke types.
-The plain gauge spoke, the butted spoke and the aero spoke.
-The plain gauge spoke is the basic spoke used in approximately 90% of wheels.
+There are three spoke types when it comes to their profile construction.
+The plain gauge spoke, the butted spoke and the aero spoke – an aero spoke in itself may or may not be butted as well.
+The plain gauge spoke is the basic spoke used in the vast majority of wheels.
 There are two versions that Sapim makes; the Zinc spoke and the Leader spoke.
 The Zinc spoke is the most basic version and is quite simply a cheap spoke.
-It is not imported into the country as standard and is not for our purposes worth further mention.
-A far higher quality version is Sapim’s Leader.
+If you want a spoke which lasts and you want one which works well in conjunction with alloy nipples, a stainless spoke is required – especially in the UK where our weather conditions can be very harsh on components.
+So for this reason, their Leader spoke is a good economical spoke for economical but durability focused wheels.
 There is a big variety in plain gauge spokes, although you may be unable to tell this by eye.
 Sapim’s leader spokes receive the same strengthening treatments as their butted spokes, which means they have a lot more strength than most competing versions.
 They are also still made from stainless steel.
-The main disadvantages of the Leader spoke over other Sapim spokes are weight, flexibility and fatigue life.
+The main disadvantages of the Leader spoke over other Sapim spokes are weight, comfort and fatigue life.
 The Leader is still only really a basic spoke, best suited to economical wheelsets.
-They are available in a wide range of profiles so they can be applicable for builds which require unusually large spokes.
+They are available in a range of profiles so they can be applicable for builds which require unusually large spokes.
 They also offer a huge range of lengths which can be modified if necessary.
-It is generally in these applications that I use Leader spokes.
+We have a couple of spoke cutting/rolling machines which allow us to produce Leader spokes down to 70mm.

 Sapim’s most common double butted spokes are called Race spokes.
 This is equivalent to DT Swiss’ Competition spokes.
 They are 2.0mm thick both ends and 1.8mm thick in the central section.
-This would be the standard choice for most wheels.
+This became over time the standard choice for most wheels.
 They are good for MTB, standard touring, standard road use.
 However, if you are looking for a more exotic double butted spoke.
-Sapim offer three other types.
+Sapim offer a number of other types.

 Finally there is the super spoke which was developed by Sapim in collaboration with Tune.
 The idea was to create a stainless steel spoke that was strong, yet lighter than any other produced before.
 The butting profile is extremely light gauge 1.8-1.4-1.8mm.
 This allows the weigh to be a mere 231g (64 pieces at 260mm).
 Their profile will cause some compatibility issues with some hubs as well as requiring different nipples.
 They are made from a different stainless steel which Sapim are being secretive about.
 This exotic steel accounts for their exceptionally high cost.
-They are available only as a special order item at the moment and the price is yet to be confirmed.
-Their strength in the central portion is a whopping 3040n/mm2.
-They are one of the most expensive spokes in Sapim’s range and designed for use at a Professional level.
+They are available only as a special order item.
+The super spoke is actually a poor double butted spoke choice for almost all wheels.
+While the intentions were good with this spoke, it is so prone to twist that it lacks the resilience required for most wheels.
+It should be thought of very much as an event only spoke and better suited only to stiffer components.
+We do not recommend or stock this spoke.

 Sapim also produce a range of Aero spokes.
 Aero spokes are made from butted spokes so they still offer all the butted spoke benefits.
 In addition to this they offer aerodynamic advantages.
 The process of making them aero improves their fatigue life and strength.
 They can also be steadied during building which helps to prevent spoke twist.